Mets find relief in New Year, introducing Dellin Betances

 Betances was the first reliever in baseball history to strike out 100 or more in five consecutive seasons (2014-2018), striking out 40% of batters he faced during that span.

-He was sidelined since spring training with a strained lat before making his 2019 debut in mid-September, an outing that lasted just eight pitches.
+He was sidelined in spring training with an impingement in his pitching shoulder, strained his right lat during the rehab process and didn’t make his 2019 debut until mid-September, an outing that lasted just eight pitches.
 Betances tore his Achilles tendon during that appearance and has not pitched since.

 “His health is something that we got comfortable with throughout the process.
 He did his rehab here in New York,” Van Wagenen said.
-“From our standpoint we expect him to be fully on track for the start of spring training.”
+“From our standpoint, we expect him to be fully on track for the start of spring training.”

 Betances has been long tossing and plans to throw off of a mound in about a week.